Anantchaudhary033/Capstone-Project-Sentiment-Analysis-/README.md

 7. Accuracy Report Values

-After the model training, the final scores for the accuracy 'for different-different algorithm' report of the model are listed as below:
+After the model training, the final scores for the accuracy 'for different-different Algorithm' report of the model are listed as below:
 ACCURACY REPORT FOR THE MODEL

-Logistic Regression Test Accuracy: 0.8810059200798708 Decision Tree Test Accuracy: 0.8127867271771336
+Logistic Regression Test Accuracy: 0.8810059200798708

+Decision Tree Test Accuracy: 0.8127867271771336

 KNN Test Accuracy: 0.8791539733245264

 SVC Test Accuracy: 0.8795439317757772

 Naive Bayes Test Accuracy: 0.8038184420263036